Worship with Seekers Church: A Visitor’s Guide

 The worship is usually led by a member of Celebration Circle.
 The liturgist is chosen to provide gender balance with the person who will be offering the sermon.
 Our community prayers are led by the liturgist, and there is always the opportunity for everyone to offer prayers for individual joys and concerns, silently or aloud.

 Following the sermon, there is an opportunity for sharing reflections by others in the community on the lessons for the week or the experience of worship itself.
 These community reflections often add depth and contrast to our understanding of the word that we have heard.
-This sharing is not intended to be a dialog, but often provides a starting point for conversation after the worship service ends, when we gather for coffee and conversation in the kitchen.
+This sharing is not intended to be a dialog, but often provides a starting point for conversation after the worship service ends, when we gather for conversation after worship.

 On the first Sunday of each month we celebrate communion or Eucharist.
-After the bread and cup have been blessed by two of our Stewards, we gather in a large circle to serve one another.
+After the bread and cup have been blessed by two Stewards, those in the sanctuary gather in a large circle to.
 All are encouraged to join the circle and share in this time of remembering that our faith is based on Jesus’ model of welcome inclusion, forgiveness, and the promise of new life.
 Those who do not wish to share the elements are invited to join us in the circle.
+Those taking communion remotely are invited to share their own bread and cup online.
+The circle in the sanctuary forms to include the screen, so those online are at least symbolically part of the whole.

 Come Again